anyars-encarta/idea_tracker/README.md

 This is a [Next.js](https://nextjs.org) project to show the usage of appwrite, built with JavaScript and basic css styling.
-Main functionality to be added later.
+Main functionality to be added soon.

 ## Getting Started